DavidPerezOrfila/rackStatusMaterial/README.md

 Remember to do `npm install` to install the necessary dependencies.

-## Public folder & images

-Remember to create a new folders in the root of the project (public/images) for save your uploaded images.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.